OUT & ABOUT

 The NYMR hosts many popular events throughout the year.
 Check out their website here for more information.

-Of course, one of the greatest attractions to Goathland is the incredible breathtaking scenery of the surrounding North Yorkshire Moors.
+Of course, one of the greatest attractions to Goathland is the incredible breathtaking scenery of the surrounding North York Moors.
 It is a walker's paradise.
 There are walks to suit most abilities starting from the village encompassing beautiful views and taking in the local sights, such as the Mallyan Spout and Thomason Foss waterfalls.